 Copy the SHA1 and SHA256 values from the output and register them at Firebase Console -> Project Settings -> Android app -> Add fingerprint.

 After registration, you must re-download google-services.json and replace it in android/app/.
-The fingerprint information is included in this file.
+The fingerprint information is embedded in this file.
+Registering the fingerprint without replacing the file means the change never takes effect in your app.

 Problem 2: Why Dev Bypass Doesn’t Work in Production

-During development, it’s common to create a button like this:
+During development, it is common to add a button like this:

 // Skip verification button